ericelric/Chrisflix/README.md

 - [ ] Watchlist & Favorites

 ---
-Chrisflix - A Netflix-inspired Trailer Streaming App Licensed under the MIT License.
+Chrisflix - A Netflix-inspired Trailer Streaming App<br>
+Licensed under the MIT License.
 See LICENSE file for details.